 For those of you who find yourselves groggy and tired even after what seems like a full night’s sleep, you might well be suffering with adrenal fatigue.
 Rather than jacking up your energy levels artificially, you need to think about healing your adrenal glands.
 Here’s how to start that process:

 - Calorie Load for Breakfast – Eat a really good, big breakfast every day.
-Have a three egg omelette with spinach plus gluten-free bread and avocado.
+Have a two egg omelette with spinach plus gluten-free bread and avocado.
 Make it the central meal of your day.
 This is eating with the natural biorhythm of your body.
 Your body needs fuel early rather than in the evening when it’s preparing for rest.

 - My Ultimate Substitute – Swap coffee for kukicha or “twig” tea, which is made from the roasted stem from which green tea leaves are plucked.
 It has a nutty taste and is perfect any time of the day.
 It’s also alkalizing for the blood versus the acid-forming cup of coffee.
 I am a tea collector, and I know that most herbal tea over time just tastes like hot potpourri.
 But kukicha tea is in a non-floral, non-herbaceous class by itself – you will LOVE it (and want to keep it in your bag at all times!).